🔤 Grammar Rules

 5. Common Editing/Proofreading Traps

-The Editing section tests spelling (6 marks) and grammar (6 marks).
+The Editing section is worth 12 marks in total, covering spelling and grammar in a short passage.
 Look out for these frequent grammatical issues:

 → Privacy Policy | → Data Deletion Request | ← Back to English Tips | ← Back to Home